stefanzweifel/changelog-updater-action/README.md

 The following is an example Workflow ready to be used.

-The Workflow checks out the default `main`-branch of your repository, updates the `./CHANGELOG.md`-file with the name and the contents of the just released release and commits the changes back to your repository using [git-auto-commit](https://github.com/stefanzweifel/git-auto-commit-action).
+The Workflow checks out [the target branch of the release](https://docs.github.com/en/rest/reference/releases#create-a-release--parameters), updates the `./CHANGELOG.md`-file with the name and the contents of the just released release and commits the changes back to your repository using [git-auto-commit](https://github.com/stefanzweifel/git-auto-commit-action).

 ```yaml
 # .github/workflows/update-changelog.yaml